holoviz/hvplot/doc/roadmap.md

 # Roadmap

-This page describes a tentative roadmap for hvPlot in 2024
+This page includes an ambitious roadmap for hvPlot for 2024.

 ## 1. Documentation, documentation, documentation